ALavault/alavault.github.io/_posts/2020-05-30-music_tuto_1_notes.md

 To be more precise, we can describe the octave in which the note is in.
 The reference is La4 or A4.

 For a given number, the notes follow the order written above.

+Note that the numbering begins on C i.e. B3 < C4 and C4 < A4.

 ### 3. 2.
 Alterations, half-tone and enharmony